FEATURES

 - Red Hat Enterprise Linux (or equivalent community distributions): 8 and 9 for x86_64 and aarch64 architectures.

-- macOS: 14 (Sonoma), and 15 (Sequoia) for Intel and Apple Silicon architectures.
+- macOS: 14 (Sonoma), 15 (Sequoia), 26 (Tahoe) for Intel and Apple Silicon architectures.
 Earlier versions may work but are not tested.

 To deploy CARTA at your institution as a web-based application for multiple users, please refer to the CARTA controller documentation.